Doncic's 21 points lead Mavs past Trail Blazers 111-102

 Doncic’s 21 points lead Mavs past Trail Blazers 111-102

+DALLAS (AP) — The Dallas Mavericks hadn’t won eight in a row at home since the year they won the NBA championship.

+On Tuesday night, they matched that mark and continued their upward trajectory in the rugged Western Conference.

-DALLAS (AP) — Luka Doncic scored 21 points and Wesley Matthews added 17 as the Dallas Mavericks won for the ninth time in 11 games, beating the Portland Trail Blazers 111-102 Tuesday night.
+Luka Doncic scored 21 points and Wesley Matthews added 17 as the Mavericks won for the ninth time in 11 games, beating the Portland Trail Blazers 111-102.

-DeAndre Jordan added 12 points and 17 rebounds for Dallas, which won its eighth straight at home for the first time since its championship season of 2010-11.
+DeAndre Jordan added 12 points and 17 rebounds for Dallas, which won its eighth in a row at American Airlines Center for the first time since March 2011 – three months before they defeated Miami for the franchise’s only NBA title.

-Doncic, who missed his first game Sunday with a right hip strain, scored 14 in the second half and finished with nine rebounds.
+“To be the team we want to be, we have to win the games at home,” Matthews said.
+“Our attention to defense is what’s really doing it for us.”

+That defense made it difficult for Portland’s vaunted backcourt.
+Damian Lillard had 33 points, but shot 10 for 23 from the field and 2 for 8 on 3s.
+His 11-for-12 shooting from the line helped his total.

+C.J.
+McCollum added 18 points for the Blazers, but made just 7 of 19 shots and 2 of 7 3s.

+“Our guys did a great job executing the defensive game plan,” Dallas coach Rick Carlisle said.
+“Which was not an easy game plan because we were chasing guys who are great players 30 to 40 feet away from the basket.”

-Damian Lillard scored 25 of his 33 points in the second half as Portland tried, but failed, to rally from a deficit that was mostly double digits through almost all the first three quarters.
-Lillard and C.J.
-McCollum struggled from the field, going 17 for 42, and 4 for 15 from 3-point range.
+Lillard scored 25 of his 33 points in the second half as Portland tried, but failed, to rally from a deficit that was mostly double digits through almost all the first three quarters.

+“It’s an uphill battle,” Lillard said.
+“I thought we still had a chance.
+When you create a hole, you got to fight out of it so hard to get there, you put yourself in a position where you got to be perfect down the stretch.”

 The Mavericks closed out the first quarter with a 17-3 run and held a double-digit lead until Lillard’s drive and free throw made it 78-69 late in the third.